kasparsj/angular-off/README.md

 You can download angular-off by:

-* - Using bower and running `bower install angular-off --save`- This is a very old version it seems.
+* ~~Using bower and running `bower install angular-off --save`~~ This is a very old version it seems.
-* -Using npm and running `npm install angular-off --save`-
+* ~~Using npm and running `npm install angular-off --save`~~
+* Adding this repo to your bower.json file
-* (prefered) Downloading it manually by clicking [here to download development unminified version](https://raw.githubusercontent.com/gdi2290/angular-off/master/angular-off.js)
+* Downloading it manually by clicking [here to download development unminified version](https://raw.githubusercontent.com/gdi2290/angular-off/master/angular-off.js)

 ````html